Matching (graph theory): Definitions

 Given a graph G = (V, E), a matching M in G is a set of pairwise non-adjacent edges, none of which are loops; that is, no two edges share common vertices.

+$M$ is a matching of $U \subseteq V$ if every vertex in $U$ is incident with an edge in $M$.

+An example of a matching on a bipartite graph.

 A vertex is matched (or saturated) if it is an endpoint of one of the edges in the matching.
 Otherwise the vertex is unmatched (or unsaturated).

 A maximal matching is a matching M of a graph G that is not a subset of any other matching.
 A matching M of a graph G is maximal if every edge in G has a non-empty intersection with at least one edge in M. The following figure shows examples of maximal matchings (red) in three graphs.

 A maximum matching (also known as maximum-cardinality matching) is a matching that contains the largest possible number of edges.
 There may be many maximum matchings.
 The matching number $\nu(G)$ of a graph G is the size of a maximum matching.
 Every maximum matching is maximal, but not every maximal matching is a maximum matching.
 The following figure shows examples of maximum matchings in the same three graphs.

 A perfect matching is a matching that matches all vertices of the graph.
 That is, a matching is perfect if every vertex of the graph is incident to an edge of the matching.
 A matching is perfect if $|M|=|V|/2$.
 Every perfect matching is maximum and hence maximal.
 In some literature, the term complete matching is used.
 In the above figure, only part (b) shows a perfect matching.
 A perfect matching is also a minimum-size edge cover.
 Thus, the size of a maximum matching is no larger than the size of a minimum edge cover: $\nu(G) \le \rho(G)$.
 A graph can only contain a perfect matching when the graph has an even number of vertices.

 A near-perfect matching is one in which exactly one vertex is unmatched.
 Clearly, a graph can only contain a near-perfect matching when the graph has an odd number of vertices, and near-perfect matchings are maximum matchings.
 In the above figure, part (c) shows a near-perfect matching.
 If every vertex is unmatched by some near-perfect matching, then the graph is called factor-critical.

-Given a matching M, an alternating path is a path that begins with an unmatched vertex and whose edges belong alternately to the matching and not to the matching.
-An augmenting path is an alternating path that starts from and ends on free (unmatched) vertices.
-Berge's lemma states that a matching M is maximum if and only if there is no augmenting path with respect to M.

 An induced matching is a matching that is the edge set of an induced subgraph.